kovalensky/tmrr/README.md

 tmrr.exe your_command > output.txt
 ```

-For Linux on which PHP is installed clone this repository, then:
+For the Linux environment on which PHP is installed, clone this repository, then:
 ```
 php exe.php your_command
 ```